Charlie, the Lonesome Cougar: Plot

 Jess, in the meantime, has found himself a girlfriend and gets engaged.
-Jess is forced to lock Charlie in a cage which doesn't hold him very long.
 Charlie hears a call from a female cougar in the distance one night and he decides to break free to investigate.
 The two had a good time together, but it quickly turns sour when his new friend wouldn't share a meal she had recently caught.
 Charlie then moves on and finds himself a free meal from a farmer milking his cows.
 This does not turn out well for Charlie and havoc ensues on the farm.

 Charlie finds himself lost and on his own.
 He spends the summer hunting and getting by until one day when he becomes hunted by a pack of dogs.
 He manages to escape by going on a log down a flume, until he hits some bushes in the way, causing him to get off the flume, and eventually finds himself back at the logging camp.
 However, after spending the summer in the wild, his natural instincts have kicked in and he's more wild than tame now.
 When Chainsaw discovers Charlie, Charlie runs and gets trapped in a lift on the ground.
 The bosses men are about to shoot Charlie, until Jess comes to the rescue.
 He rescues Charlie from the lift.
 Ultimately, Jess has no option but to release him back into the wild, but in a nature preserve, where the cougars and other wild animals are protected from hunters, dogs, and other predators.
 There he finds the same female cougar, and lives happily ever after.
-This cougar is loved all around the world.